Rwanda Gorilla Safaris (2 Days)

 One second you are bushwhacking through thickets of bamboo in Rwanda’s Volcanoes National Park, pulling yourself up a steep lava slope, toehold to toehold.
-The next, you turn a corner and sunlight streams through the canopy to illuminate a matted clump of black against a curtain of rain forest green.
+The next, you turn a corner, and sunlight streams through the canopy to illuminate a matted clump of black against a curtain of rainforest green.
 You’ve known this was coming and still you gasp.
-Seated perhaps 30 feet away is one of the roughly 900 mountain gorillas remaining on earth, a saggy-breasted female, and soon you see that she is cradling an infant in her lap.
+Seated perhaps 30 feet away is one of the roughly 1004 mountain gorillas remaining on earth, a saggy-breasted female, and soon you see that she is cradling an infant in her lap.
 She wraps one arm around the 6-month-old while scratching her own ear with an extended index finger.

 She is the advanced sentry for the Hirwa family, a clan of 20, and to the extent that she seems to care at all about our arrival, her attitude smacks of “What took you so long?”
 We freeze, then tiptoe forward to give all eight trekkers in our group a clear sightline.
 Cameras are unholstered faster than six-shooters at a gunfight.